 4. Payment posting

-5. Accounts receivable follow-up
+5. Accounts receivable follow-up and Denial Handling

 Regardless of how you choose to define it, understanding revenue cycle management is essential for anyone working in healthcare finance or coding/billing operations.
 By taking the time to map out each step in the process, you can identify areas where efficiencies can be gained and potential problems can be addressed before they become serious roadblocks.

-Common Billing Challenges and How to overcome them
+Common Billing Challenges and How to overcome?

 Medical Billing is one of the most important—and challenging—aspects of running a healthcare organization.
 From keeping up with ever-changing reimbursement rules to ensuring accurate coding, there are many potential pitfalls that can stand in the way of a healthy revenue cycle.